How to Perform a Constructability Review

 Step 6: Don't Forget Maintenance Access

 Equipment needs to be maintained after construction is done.
+This is especially important for MEP systems.
 Check that:

 Step 7: Document and Track What You Find